 Perth’s cafe and coffee scene continues to grow in the CBD, and increasingly, into the suburbs.
-But further out it can still be hard to find a good cuppa, so we’ve done the work to bring you six of the best coffee spots outside of Perth.
-Here’s to staying caffeinated over the holiday period.
+But further out in unfamiliar territory you may not know where to go.
+So we’ve done the work for you.
+Here’s six of the best coffee spots outside of Perth.

 Brother of Mine, Baldivis